n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Postgres/README.md

 ![Using the Postgres node to insert data into a table](./Postgres1_node.png)

+## FAQs

+### How to specify the data type of a field?
+To specify the data type of a field, append the field name with `:type`, where `type` is the data type of that field.
+For example, if you want to specify the type `int` for the field `id` and type `text` for the field `name`, you can use the following snippet `id:init,name:text`.

 ## Further Reading

 - [Database Monitoring and Alerting with n8n 📡](https://medium.com/n8n-io/database-monitoring-and-alerting-with-n8n-f5082df7bdb2)